 - The Ankara Hotel – Another well-reviewed 4-star hotel offering modern en-suite rooms with lovely views of the city, an on-site bar and restaurant, free on-site parking, and inclusive breakfast.
 Located within the train station so a great place to stay for train travelers.

 If you are looking for a self-catering option in Ankara, there are a number of options to rent a private room, apartment, or villa.
-You can check out these options on Airbnb, these city center apartment options on Booking, and these city center options on Vrbo.
+You can check out these city center apartment options on Booking, and these city center options on Vrbo.

 Turkey Itinerary Day 13: Ankara